JBAujogue/RNN-playground/README.md

 ### I - 2 Sentence Classification

-This notebook presents a Sentence classification model, on top of pretrained custom, Gensim and FastText Word2Vec models.
+This notebook presents a Sentence classification model, with word embedding performed by either pretrained custom, Gensim or FastText Word2Vec models.
+Contextualization is done by pultiple stacked GRUs, and self-attention can be single or multi-head.

 ### I - 3 Language Modeling